 All I believe in is healthy eating all day, throughout the year and indulge yourself in all your favorite delicacies once in a way.

-When it comes to breakfast I’m more comfortable with all the Indian delicacies.
+When it comes to breakfast I’m more comfortable with all the Indian delicacies on days I crave for Indian food.
 After all it’s those foods that I ate and grew up.
 Even if some of the dishes take time in preparing, I feel it’s all worth it, totally!

-This Kerala style egg curry/stew is one of my all time favorite.
-Paired with fresh homemade idiyappam, I see my kids who are fussy eater and wipe off the plate clean.
+This Kerala style egg stew is one of my all time favorite.
+Paired with fresh homemade idiyappam (rice string hoppers), I see my kids who are fussy eater and wipe off the plate clean.
 There is no satisfaction big than seeing your kids eat all that you put on the plate.

 Try this delicious, very easy and nutritious Kerala style egg stew for your next breakfast.